Ontotext-AD/graphdb-workbench/README.md

 ### Setup Environment

 * Clone the project or check it out from version control.
-* Open a terminal, navigate to the project's root directory, and run `npm install` to install all required dependencies.
+* Open a terminal, navigate to the project's root directory, and run `npm install:ci` to install all required dependencies.
-The `api` project is built automatically in the postinstall script.
+The `api` project is built automatically.

 ## Development